Quarantined Keith Urban Covers “The Gambler” In Tribute To Kenny Rogers

 Brad Paisley sang duets with Tim McGraw and Carrie Underwood during a livestream he hosted on March 19.
-Garth Brooks and Trisha Yearwood took fan requests for a Facebook Live concert on March 23, and 3.4 million people tuned in to watch.
+Garth Brooks and Trisha Yearwood took fan requests for a Facebook Live concert on March 23, and millions tuned in to watch.

 The same day that Brooks and Yearwood sang for millions of fans, Urban hosted his second “Urban Underground” show.
 He played for a little while before stopping to recognize a country legend who recently passed away…Kenny Rogers.